-Additionally, the Mild/Moderate Special Education program is aligned with the Council of Exceptional Children (CEC) Content Standards.

-Program Admission and Participation Requirements

-The Master of Education admissions policy is designed to select students who have demonstrated academic competence and teaching ability.
-Criteria for admission to the program:

-Completion of a teacher education program with a baccalaureate degree from a regionally accredited college or university or equivalent foreign institution, verified on original transcripts sent by the undergraduate institution directly to Graceland University.
-Foreign institution transcripts are to be verified and evaluated by World Education Services ICAP (International Credential Advantage Package).
-WES ICAP service http://www.wes.org/index.asp.

 IMPORTANT: This program is completed entirely by distance learning and international applicants are not eligible to obtain (or retain) a student visa (I-20 eligibility).

-- 2. Indication of academic success: 3.0 overall GPA in a completed undergraduate program. - 3.
-A copy of a current teaching license. - 4.
-Verification of a full-time teaching position as evidenced by letter from school in which teacher is practicing. - 5.
-A minimum of one year full-time teaching experience. - 6.
-Two letters of reference, evaluating personal qualifications and potential for success in graduate studies by qualified educators.
-International applicant's letters must be written in English. - 7.
-A statement and explanation of professional goals.
-International applicant's statement and goals must be written in English. - 8.
-Verification of ongoing access to computer technology, including e-mail and Internet. - 9.
-All international applicants must provide official proof of English proficiency before their applications can be considered for admission.
+- 2. Indication of academic success: 3.0 overall GPA in a completed baccalaureate or graduate program.

+- 3. A copy of a current teaching license.

+- 4. Verification of a full-time teaching position as evidenced by letter from school in which teacher is practicing.

+- 5. Two letters of reference, evaluating personal qualifications and potential for success in graduate studies by qualified educators.
+International applicant's letters must be written in English.

+Graduate Catalog

+About University

+Academic Calendar

+Academic Policies & Procedures

+Academic Services

+Graduate Programs

+School of Nursing

+Seminary

+School of Education

+Faculty & Administration

+Financial Aid

+Student Rights

+Tuition, Expenses & Financial Requirements

+Catalog (PDF Format)

+- 6. A statement and explanation of professional goals.
+International applicant's statement and goals must be written in English.

+- 7. Verification of ongoing access to computer technology, including e-mail and Internet.

+- 8. All international applicants must provide official proof of English proficiency before their applications can be considered for admission.
 This test is waived only for graduates of regionally accredited U.S. universities or universities in English proficiency-exempt countries.
 Applicants who have completed at least two consecutive years at a college or university in the U.S. or in an English proficiencyexempt country are also exempted from the English proficiency requirements.
 Graceland University considers the following countries to have English as their native language: Australia, Canada, Commonwealth Caribbean countries (Anguilla, Antigua, the Bahamas, Barbados, Belize, British Virgin Islands, Bermuda, Cayman Islands, Dominica, Grenada, Guyana, Jamaica, Montserrat, St. Kitts and Nevis, St. Lucia, St. Vincent, Trinidad and Tobago, and Turks and Caicos Islands), Ireland, Liberia, New Zealand, United Kingdom (England, Northern Ireland, Scotland, and Wales), and the United States.
 Applicants must submit the following measures of English proficiency: TOEFL (Test of English as a Foreign Language (www.toefl.org).
 The minimum TOEFL score required is 550 (paper-based version) or 79 (internet-based version).
 The TOEFL score must be received directly from the Educational Testing Service (ETS).
 Graceland University's institutional code is 6249.
 TOEFL scores are valid for only two (2) years.

-10. Applicants who fail to meet one of the preceding minimum requirements may be granted conditional admission status and enroll in courses totaling 6 credit hours of Graceland graduate study approved by their advisor.
+- 9. Applicants who fail to meet one of the preceding minimum requirements may be granted conditional admission status and enroll in courses totaling 6 credit hours of Graceland graduate study approved by their advisor.
 If the minimum grade for each of those courses is "B," after the successful completion of 6 hours, the student status may be changed to full acceptance.
 Students admitted on probationary/conditional status are not eligible for financial aid until the term for full unconditional admission is met.

-Additional requirement for Mild/Moderate Special Education program:

-Completion of Psychology of the Exceptional Learner or other introductory special education course of at least two hours; undergraduate level completion will be accepted.

-M.Ed.
-Graduation Requirements
+MEd Graduation Requirements

 To qualify for graduation, candidates must complete the following:

-- 1. Satisfactorily complete 30 hours in a program sequence through Graceland within a five year time period.
-To earn a Master of Education degree with a concentration in Mild/Moderate Special Education teachers must complete 36 hours for 7-12 or 33 hours for K-6. - 2.
-Earn a cumulative grade point average of 3.0 or above.
-Any course in which a grade of "D" or "F" is earned will not be applied toward graduation. - 3.
-Fulfill all financial obligations to Graceland University for tuition and fees. - 4.
-File an application for graduation with the office of the Graceland Registrar at least six months prior to anticipated graduation date.
+- 1. Satisfactorily complete 30 hours in a program sequence through Graceland to earn a Master of Education degree.
+OR Satisfactorily complete at least 24 hours in a program sequence through Graceland to earn a Master of Education degree and be granted up to 6 hours of transfer credits from previously earned graduate work within a five year time period.

+- 2. Earn a cumulative grade point average of 3.0 or above.
+Any course in which a grade of "D" or "F" is earned will not be applied toward graduation.

+- 3. Fulfill all financial obligations to Graceland University for tuition and fees.

+- 4. File an application for graduation with the office of the Graceland Registrar at least six months prior to anticipated graduation date.

 Curriculum and Instruction: Collaborative Learning and Teaching

 EDUC5100 Strategies for Collaboration 3 s.h.

 EDUC5310 Core Proposition I 3 s.h.